MaxY342/discord-bot/README.md

 - If bot is already playing audio, song/url will be added to queue
 - Must be in a vc
 ### $search
-- Returns title, channel, and url of the top 5 search results from youtube of query e.g. $search <ins>Never gonna give you up</ins>
+- Returns title, channel, and url of the top 5 search results from youtube of query after $search e.g. $search <ins>Never gonna give you up</ins>
 ### $queue
 - Check the current queue
 ### $skip